amitjenaiitbm/mnnStockPrediction/README.md

 Project submitted in partial fulfillment of the requirements for the degree of Integrated M.Sc. in Applied Mathematics Under the esteemed guidance of Mr. Mukul Priyadarshi.

-Centre for Applied Mathematics
-Central University of Jharkhand
+Centre for Applied Mathematics, Central University of Jharkhand, Brambe, Ranchi-835205, Jharkhand, India.
-Brambe, Ranchi-835205
-Jharkhand, India

 Abstract: Artificial Neural Network is an efficient tool for non-parametric modelling of data where the output is a non-linear function of the inputs.
 Stock price prediction is one of the emerging field of the Neural Network forecasting area.
 Here we present a method to model the Bombay Stock Exchange (price index) data using ANN.
 Stock Market prediction depends on multiple known and unknown parameters.